 How to make a Dungeons and Dragons character

-Your character’s class is akin to their role in the world, as well as their calling.
-Class is the primary determining factor of what your character will be able to do – both in battle and out.
+Your character's class is essentially their role your fantasy world, as well as their calling.
+Your chosen class will determine most of what your character will be able to do - both in battle and out.

-These 12 classes can be found in the Player’s Handbook, but they aren’t your only options.
-The Artificer 5e can be found in an optional book, and D&DBeyond features rules for popular third-party classes, such as the DnD Blood Hunter.
-However, these extra classes are quite complex, so we’d recommend sticking to the core 12 until you’ve fully learned how to play D&D.
+These 12 classes can be found in the Player's Handbook, but they aren't your only options.
+Another optional book adds the Artificer, and the D&DBeyond web platform features rules for popular third-party classes, such as the Blood Hunter.
+However, these extra classes are quite complex, so we'd recommend sticking to the core 12 until you've fully learned how to play D&D.

 The second big choice to consider is your character's race (also known as species).
 There are a huge number of races to choose from, but for your first character, we recommend choosing one of the basic options from the Player's Handbook: